This post may contain affiliate links. For more information, read my disclosure policy.

 Best Whipped Shortbread Cookies

-Cookies abound this time of year and one of my favorites are SHORTBREAD cookies!
+One of my favorite classic holiday cookies are SHORTBREAD cookies!
 These aren’t your typical roll-out shortbread cookies.
-Instead they’re Whipped Shortbread Cookies that are perfect on a holiday cookie tray.
+Instead they’re Whipped Shortbread Cookies with cornstarch and a sprinkle of nonpareils.
+These are perfect on a holiday cookie tray.

 There are only 4 main ingredients (and a few flavorings) that go into this recipe: